 Abstract.
-We report the nearly rapidity independent Nuclear modification factor R{AuAu} extracted by the BRAHMS Collaboration from Au+Au collitions at top RHIC energy.
-It is hypothesized that the ratio \bar{p}/π^- can serve as a probe of the density and degree of thermalization of the medium formed by the collision.
-The rapidity independence of the R{AuAu} may be the result of the combined effects of energy loss in a dense and opaque medium and modifications of the wave function of the high energy beams in the initial state.
+We report the study of the nuclear modification factor R{AuAu} as function of p_T and pseudo-rapidity in Au+Au collisions at top RHIC energy.
+We find this quantity almost independent of pseudo-rapidity.
+We use the \bar{p}/π^- ratio as a probe of the parton density and the degree of thermalization of the medium formed by the collision.
+The \bar{p}/π^- ratio has a clear rapidity dependence.
+The combination of these two measurements suggests that the pseudo-rapidity dependence of the R{AuAu} results from the competing effects of energy loss in a dense and opaque medium and the modifications of the wave function of the high energy beams in the initial state.